dxw/dxw-security-wp-plugin/readme.txt

 = 0.3.0 =
 * Rebranded as MongooseWP
 * Under-the-hood changes to error handling
-* Add functionality to subscribe to security alerts about installed plugins (Not yet live)
+* Add functionality to subscribe to security alerts about installed plugins
+* Remove functionality around displaying inspections and reviews

 = 0.2.8 =
 * The plugin now uses version 2 of the api.
 Mostly this involves under-the-hood changes